Norris Levern Manous

-Levern had married Amy Mangel, a talented, self-taught amateur musician, in September 1934.
+Levern had married Amy Mangel, a talented, self-taught amateur musician,on August 26, 1934.
 By the time they moved to Chile they had had three children, Ardena, Edward, and Carlyle, the last having been born while his father was in school at EMC.

 My mother played piano, organ, a little cello and some flute and clarinet as well as ocarina and possibly guitar.
 Music was a way of life for us.
 When my father was living, he had started my older brother on violin, my sister on cello, and me on viola, wanting to have a family string quartet.
 Unfortunately, that didn't work out.

 When I was in fourth grade, my mother pulled out two clarinets and gave them to my brother and me and said, "Why don't you try to learn these?"
 While my brother learned to play the clarinet and played up through academy, I hated it, and not long after that she hauled out a trumpet and said, "OK, try this."
 And I really took to that.
 We all took piano lessons for years and I also continued playing the viola all through grade school, academy, and college years.